Skip to content

 Download Build Status slack github-discussions

-kalasim is a discrete event simulator.
-It provides a statically typed API, dependency injection, modern persistence, structured logging and automation capabilities.
+kalasim is a discrete event simulation framework providing a statically typed API, dependency injection, enterprise-grade persistence, structured logging, and comprehensive automation capabilities for building digital twins.

-kalasim is designed for simulation practitioners, process analysts and industrial engineers, who need to go beyond the limitations of existing simulation tools to model and optimize their business-critical use-cases.
+kalasim is designed for simulation practitioners, process analysts, and industrial engineers who require advanced modeling capabilities beyond conventional simulation tools to analyze and optimize business-critical systems and processes.

-We presented at KotlinConf 2023 in Amsterdam!
-We were there together with other technology leads from cloud, mobile & data-science for a great week of discussion and knowledge sharing.
-Our talk about "Make more money by modeling and optimizing your business processes with Kotlin" was well perceived and a lot of fun.
-Enjoy:
+We presented at KotlinConf in Amsterdam, joining technology leaders from cloud computing, mobile development, and data science for collaborative knowledge exchange.
+Our presentation on "Make more money by modeling and optimizing your business processes with Kotlin" was well-received by the professional community:

 Core Features

-kalasim is a generic process-oriented discrete event simulation (DES) engine.
+kalasim is a comprehensive process-oriented discrete event simulation (DES) engine designed for industrial applications.

 Find out more about the basics of a kalasim simulation.